 Understand that expectations change

 Benchmarking can be useful if taken at face value.
 That is, measuring your present success by how the industry is performing today can prove useful.
-But what benchmarking doesn’t account for is the changing nature of any industry.
+But what industry benchmarks don’t account for is the changing nature of any business sector.
 Every day, the needs and desires of humans can change.
 If Henry Ford had modeled his transportation company after the success of the railroad, then would Ford cars even exist?
 Instead, he looked ahead and found new ways to provide reliable transportation.
 Market expectations can shift in an instant.
-Be aware of current customer expectations, but be knowledgeable enough to anticipate the changing needs of your target audience so that you can continue to make your customers happy in the future.
+Be aware of current customer expectations, but be knowledgeable enough to anticipate the changing needs of your target audience so that you can strategically innovate and continue to meet your customers’ needs in the future.

 Benchmarking is a common marketing practice to help you determine where you stand in comparison to your competitors.
 But when you focus too much on the efforts of other businesses, you lose sight of your personal business goals.

 When you answer the question of “What is benchmarking in business,” you’ll see that it can prove useful in some ways but can be detrimental in others.
 Remembering why you started your business in the first place, staying true to your brand identity and always putting your clients and customer needs first allows you to utilize benchmarking without letting it disrupt your mission.

 Discover how to effectively use benchmarking